doc-ai/tensorflow/tensorflow/contrib/makefile/README_ANDROID_DOCAI.md

 **Set Android Types**

-If you would like to build with support for int64 ops set ANDROID_TYPS.
+If you would like to build with support for int64 ops set ANDROID_TYPES.
 This increases the build sizes but may be required for your models:

 ```
 export ANDROID_TYPES=-D__ANDROID_TYPES_FULL__